 The type of offenses that could affect your professional license depends on the industry.
 For example, a DUI would impact a truck driver, embezzlement would impact an insurance agent, and Medicare fraud or sale of a controlled substance would impact a physician.

-For those who work for agencies such as Department of Health, the Department of Children and Families, the Department of Elderly Affairs, the Agency for Persons with Disabilities, and other related industries involving children, elderly, and disabled persons, any of the 51 offenses listed in Chapter 435 could disqualify you from licensing and employment.
+For those who work for agencies such as the Department of Health, the Department of Children and Families, the Department of Elderly Affairs, the Agency for Persons with Disabilities, and other related industries involving children, elderly, and disabled persons, any of the 51 offenses listed in Chapter 435 could disqualify you from licensing and employment.
 Some of these include:

 - Elder abuse;